gck2710/ninya-io.github.io/content/posts/how-we-handle-server-side-rendering-with-our-angularjs-app.md

 ![client side list](/how-we-handle-server-side-rendering-with-our-angularjs-app/client_list.png)

-What we do is, we duplicate this peace of markup and construct the `<li>` part via server side templating (we use ejs).
+What we do is, we duplicate this piece of markup and construct the `<li>` part via server side templating (we use ejs).
 Yes, that's right - we sacrifice DRY here.
 We end up with two lists but only one of them is visible at the same time.

 ![server side list](/how-we-handle-server-side-rendering-with-our-angularjs-app/server_list.png)